 An active researcher, Dr. Cunningham is studying the biology and therapy of hemoglobinopathies, developing of clinical trials for the treatment of genetic diseases, and examining transcriptional mechanisms operative during the development of vertebrate organisms.
 Over his distinguished career, Dr. Cunningham’s research has received support from the National Heart, Lung, and Blood Institute, the American Society of Hematology, and other prominent scientific organizations.
 Dr. Cunningham is a member of the American Society of Hematology, and serves on numerous NIH and ACS study sections.
 He serves on the board of the University of Chicago Institute of Genomics and Systems Biology.

 Geoffrey Greene, PhD, is the Virginia and D.K.
-Ludwig Professor, vice chair of The Ben May Department for Cancer Research, co-director of the Ludwig Center for Metastasis, and associate director for basic sciences at the UCCCC.
+Ludwig Professor, chair of The Ben May Department for Cancer Research, co-director of the Ludwig Center for Metastasis, and associate director for basic sciences at the UCCCC.

 Dr. Greene oversees the implementation, organization, and activities of the UCCCC research programs and core facilities that support these programs.
 He assists and advises the UCCCC director on strategic and operational decisions and participates in philanthropic fundraising efforts, especially with The University of Chicago Cancer Research Foundation (UCCRF).